pair_modify keyword values ...

 If used, the pair keyword must appear first in the list of keywords.
 It can only be used with the hybrid and hybrid/overlay pair styles.
 It means that all the following parameters will only be modified for the specified sub-style.
 If the sub-style is defined multiple times, then an additional numeric argument N must also be specified, which is a number from 1 to M where M is the number of times the sub-style was listed in the pair_style hybrid command.
 The extra number indicates which instance of the sub-style the remaining keywords will be applied to.
 Note that if the pair keyword is not used, and the pair style is hybrid or hybrid/overlay, then all the specified keywords will be applied to all sub-styles.

-The special keyword can only be used in conjunction with the pair keyword and must directly follow it.
-It allows to override the special_bonds settings for the specified sub-style.
+The special and compute/tally keywords can only be used in conjunction with the pair keyword and must directly follow it. special allows to override the special_bonds settings for the specified sub-style. compute/tally allows to disable or enable registering compute */tally computes for a given sub-style.
 More details are given below.

 The mix keyword affects pair coefficients for interactions between atoms of type I and J, when I != J and the coefficients are not explicitly set in the input script.
 Note that coefficients for I = J must be set explicitly, either in the input script via the “pair_coeff” command or in the “Pair Coeffs” section of the data file.
 For some pair styles it is not necessary to specify coefficients when I != J, since a “mixing” rule will create them from the I,I and J,J settings.
 The pair_modify mix value determines what formulas are used to compute the mixed coefficients.
 In each case, the cutoff distance is mixed the same way as sigma.